mentainha/m3o/README.md

 ## Introduction

-Explore, discover and consume public APIs as simpler programmable building blocks all on one platform.
+M3O is a next generation cloud platform.
+Explore, discover and consume public APIs as simpler programmable building blocks all in one place.

 ## Features